 - Enable raw data logging and record the data for 2.5 hours at least

 You may log the data from 2 hours to 24 hours depending on the accuracy required.

-- Once you finish the survey, don't forget to toggle off raw data recording in the Logging tab
+- Once you finish the survey, do not forget to toggle off the raw data recording in the Logging tab

 - In ReachView 3, go to the Logging tab